How to Build a Psychosocial Risk Register: Templates and Best Practices

 ReFresh keeps the register alive as a system.
 ReFresh can act as your incident reporting software, your confidential intake channel, your survey system, your risk register, your control and evidence tracker, and your governance reporting layer.
 You get one connected workflow instead of six disconnected tools.

-Regulatory and duty context across locations (keep it consistent, then map locally)
+Regulatory and duty context across locations

 Across Australia, the UK, Canada, and other mature WHS environments, the expectation stays consistent: identify hazards, assess risk, implement controls, consult workers, and keep records that show you did the work.
-The wording differs by regulator, but the operating model stays the same.

 In Australia, Safe Work Australia states that a PCBU must eliminate psychosocial risks, or if that is not reasonably practicable, minimise them so far as is reasonably practicable.